 -Make sure your HVAC system is well maintained: a consistent hvac tune-up can increase the efficiency of your system by up to 15%.

 -Choose an ENERGY STAR-certified model: If you're in the market for a new HVAC system, choose one that has the ENERGY STAR label.
 These models are at least 15% more efficient than standard models.
 Be sure to use certified air conditioning installers when replacing a new system or unit.

 -Check on the insulation levels in your attic: Adequate insulation in your attic can help reduce the amount of heat that escapes from your home, which means your HVAC system won't need to work as hard to keep your home comfortable.
 According to the EPA, well insulated attics can save you an average of 15% on your energy bill.

 -And lastly, don't forget to change your air filter: A dirty air filter can make your HVAC system work up to 15% harder.
 This means it's using more energy and costing you more money.

 How much money can you save by upgrading to a new system?

 The Department of Energy estimates that a new air conditioner with a SEER rating of 16 can save you up to 20% on your cooling costs.
 If you have an older system with a SEER rating of 10, you can save up to 50%.

-For a new furnace, the Department of Energy estimates that an AFUE rating of 90% may save you up to 30% on your heating costs.
+For a new residential furnace replacement, the Department of Energy estimates that an AFUE rating of 90% may save you up to 30% on your heating costs.